avoutic/web-framework/docs/dependency-injection.md

 To set your own definition files, you need to specify them in the `base_config.php` file under the `definition_files` key.
 These files contain PHP-DI definitions that configure how services and classes are instantiated.

+For available configuration options and default settings, see `config/base_config.php`.

 If the file starts with a `?`, it will be ignored if it does not exist.
 This is useful for local configuration files that you don't want to commit to version control.

 ### Example Configuration